haodafan/IBMCloudDemo-FNTPR/so-you-want-to-be-a-software-dev-on-cloud-platform-for-mohltc-coop.md

 ## 2.2 The OPS Firewall
 **Problem**

-The OPS firewall is probably the single most annoying obstacle you will encounter in your first few days or weeks (or if you're me, months) of work.
-The OPS firewall forbids you from accessing certain websites (such as YouTube), and denies you the freedom to download and access the web from the command line or through third party applications that aren't browsers (such as Maven).
+The OPS firewall is probably the single most annoying obstacle I encountered in my first few weeks of work.
+The OPS firewall **forbids you from accessing certain websites** (such as **YouTube**), and **denies you the freedom to download and access** the web from the **command line** or through **third party applications** that aren't browsers (such as **Maven** and **JMeter**).

 The Ontario Public Service's Great Firewall restricts you to such an extent, that it makes even Fang BinXing jealous<sup>[citation needed]</sup> , and as cloud developers, asking us to work with this firewall is akin to asking a surgeon to perform surgery with his bare hands and blindfolded.

 **Solution**